-After we had been in Philip's house for several days, a believer whose name was Agabus came down from the district of Judea and arrived in Caesarea. frequently spoke messages that the Holy Spirit had told him.
-Coming over to where we were, he took off Paul's belt.
+10 After we had been in Philip's house for several days, a believer whose name was Agabus came down from the district of Judea and arrived in Caesarea. frequently spoke messages that the Holy Spirit had told him.
+11 Coming over to where we were, he took off Paul's belt.
 Then he tied his own feet and hands with it and said, "The Holy Spirit says, 'The Jewish leaders in Jerusalem will tie up the hands and feet of the owner of this belt, like this, and they will put him in the hands of non-Jewish people as a prisoner.'"
-When the rest of us heard that, we and the other believers there asked Paul, "Please do not go up to Jerusalem!"
-But Paul replied, "Please stop crying and trying to discourage me from going!
+12 When the rest of us heard that, we and the other believers there asked Paul, "Please do not go up to Jerusalem!"
+13 But Paul replied, "Please stop crying and trying to discourage me from going!
 Why are you crying and trying to discourage me from going?
-I am willing to go cause I serve the Lord Jesus."
-14 When we realized that he would go to Jerusalem, we with these men to the temple and do the
+I am willing to go to prison and also to die in Jerusalem because I serve the Lord Jesus."
+14 When we